-The directors are closely monitoring market conditions and have enhanced the governance and control processes of the organisation with regular management meetings.
-Forecasting and stress testing analysis has been completed for this scenario.
-The results of these have satisfied the directors that there are sufficient resources for the foreseeable future to continue as a going concern.
+The Group is mindful of ongoing uncertainty in its market and the broader economic environment, in particular with the tapering of government support schemes, high interest rates-leading to increased funding costs-and the potential impact of tariffs.
+The directors are closely monitoring market conditions, including changes in tariffs, and have enhanced the governance and control processes of the organisation with regular management meetings.
+Forecasting and stress testing analysis has been completed for a number of scenarios using various assumptions.
+The results of these have satisfied the Directors that there are sufficient resources for the foreseeable future to continue as a going concern.